DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/grouping.md

 Use the `Toolbar`, `GroupingPanel` and `TableHeaderRow` plugins in addition to those used for the basic setup to enable the grouping UI.
 You can configure the UI to provide any of the following methods for specifying grouping options:

-- Drag a column header to or from the Group Panel Import the [DragDropProvider](../reference/drag-drop-provider.md) plugin.
+- Drag a column header to or from the Group Panel
+ Import the [DragDropProvider](../reference/drag-drop-provider.md) plugin.

 - Use the corresponding button in a header cell
  Assign true to the `TableHeaderRow` plugin's `showGroupingControls` and the `GroupingPanel` plugin's `showGroupingControls` properties.

 You can also set the `GroupingPanel` plugin's `showSortingControls` option to true to enable sorting data by a grouped column.

-Specify the groupin options in the `GroupingState` plugin's `grouping` property and subscribe to the `update:grouping` event.
-Use the `.sync` modifier to setup two-way binding for the property.
+Specify the grouping options in the `GroupingState` plugin's `grouping` property and subscribe to the `update:grouping` event.
+Use the `.sync` modifier for two-way binding.

 .embedded-demo({ "path": "grid-grouping/grouping-with-ui", "showThemeSelector": true })